HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 1.md

 </div>

 > [!NOTE]\
-> This variant helps you create and deploy a WDAC policy for fully managed device ***using only Event Viewer audit logs.***
+> This variant helps you create and deploy an App Control policy for fully managed device ***using only Event Viewer audit logs.***
 >
 > This scenario includes using explicit Allow rules for files and certificates/signers, anything not allowed by the policies we are going to make are automatically denied/blocked.